Your Complete Guide To An Ethical Experience Hiking Acatengango

 This isn’t where it ends, though.
 Once you’re about to head down the mountain, you may be thinking, “ahhh… this is where it gets easy”.
 You would be wrong.
 My excitement to go back down the volcano quickly eroded when I realized just how challenging the decent would be.
 My knees quickly came under attack due to the steep and slippery decent that I was facing.

 If you have knee, ankle, foot, or joint problems, consider hopping in the back of a pickup truck for the ride back down to the buses.
 Talk to your tour guides ahead of time to arrange this service.
+This actually felt like the most dangerous part of the hike to me due to all of the opportunities to get quickly injured.

 Once you’re at the bottom you might just feel the best (besides the soreness) than you ever had in your life.
 The views, memories, and challenges that you will face with this hike are unforgettable.
 Your soreness and stiffness for the coming days will be a strong reminder of your trip as well!